Arrabonae/cryptocurrency/README.md

-# Cryptocurrency
+# Blockchain based coin with Python
 The follow code has 4 miners which can be run from the same computer using different ports and they can interact with other.

 The demo code has the following functionalities:

 ## /get_chain
-Creates the genesis block and/or returns the chain, including each block and the lenght of the chain.
+Creates the genesis block and/or returns the chain, including each block and the length of the chain.

 ## /mine_block
 Calling this, the miner will mine the current block and includes the currently available transactions from the memory.
+### The following mining parameters are embedded into the code:
+Markup : * The block will consist the of the following information:
+            * index, transaction, previous hash, timestamp, nonce, difficulty target.
+         * The difficulty target is set to be static, 4 zeros at the begining of the hash of the block.
 ## /add_transaction
 Adds a transaction to the memory, which will be mined whem the '/mine_block' called